Practicing what we preach!

 While we are keen to focus on our technical ability and knowledge during demonstration in front of our customers, there is always an initial exercise that can go unnoticed but it is in fact central to the whole point of being there: we simply use our judgement and an instrument to check that the asset is generally doing what it’s supposed to!
 Performing background tests for electrical Partial Discharge (EA Technology’s UltraTEV Detector is an ideal instrument), listening for any audible discharge and sensing for the tell-tale gases are fast and effective first-pass safety checks.

 These simple activities, which take very little time to perform, are now habitual for us and are part of our standard risk assessment when working in an electrical substation.
-Together with other inspection information, this provides all those on site with confidence that risks are known and have been mitigated to practicable level and further work can be conducted.
+Together with other inspection information, this provides all those on-site with the confidence that risks are known and have been mitigated to practicable level and further work can be conducted.

 When you’re constantly talking to clients about safety and asset condition assessment it might be easy to overlook the basic messages and focus on the clever stuff.
 But by practicing what you preach ensures you’re contributing to a safer working environment.